 Doreen Oliver, Writer/Performer/Speaker

 Doreen Oliver is a writer, performer, and speaker whose work illuminates the beauty, heartbreak, and unpredictability of life.
 Her critically-acclaimed one-woman show about raising a child with autism, EVERYTHING IS FINE UNTIL IT’S NOT, broke the record for the fastest sellout of a run in the 20-year history of the New York International Fringe Festival and won the Backstage/United Solo Audience award the following year.
 Her essays have appeared in the New York Times, The Washington Post Sunday Magazine, The Root, Kenyon Review and elsewhere.
-A recipient of residencies and fellowships from Yaddo, Hedgebrook, the Virginia Center for the Creative Arts, and the Sustainable Arts Foundation at Gallery Aferro, Doreen honed her storytelling skills during her years developing and producing films for Oscar-nominated director Lee Daniels Entertainment and working at HBO Original Programming in Los Angeles.
-She is a graduate of Yale University and Stanford Graduate School of Business, where she was a Charles Bonini Fellow.
+She is a recipient of residencies and fellowships from Yaddo, Hedgebrook, the Virginia Center for the Creative Arts, and the Sustainable Arts Foundation at Gallery Aferro, and a graduate of Yale University and Stanford Graduate School of Business, where she was a Charles Bonini Fellow.

 Hannah Grieco, editor and author, So You Don’t Hear Me *

 Heather Clarke, MSPED, MS, MA, mother, activist, abolitionist educator, and disability advocate *